Generic Name: prenatal multivitamins (PRE nay tal VYE ta mins)

 trimethoprim and sulfamethoxazole (SMX-TMP or SMZ-TMP); or

 This list is not complete.
-Other drugs may interact with prenatal multivitamins, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Prenatal Plus, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.

 More about Prenatal Plus (multivitamin, prenatal)